ScottLogic/quantifying-ai-productivity/README.md

 ]
 ```

 The intial GET endpoint returns the list of tasks held by the server.
-If you are starting from scratch you need to implement this endpoint before continuing.

 The data above is stored in the file `quantifying-ai/static_data/ToDoList.json` within the project.
-Feel free to copy and paste it into the implementation, or load the data from the file.
+The static data is loaded into the skeleton implementation from the file.

 ### Changes required